-It may seem like love is being tested during the pandemic with stay-at-home orders and social distancing making it harder to date or meet new people.
-But news reports show people are finding safe and creative ways to make connections and find romance.
-People in loving relationships are finding ways to make them stronger.
+It may seem like love is being tested during the pandemic with COVID safety protocols making it harder to date or meet new people.
+But news reports show people have continued to find safe and creative ways to make connections and find romance.

 “Men tend to gain more of a cardiovascular benefit from marriage than women do, but on a whole, marriage helps you live longer,” notes Dr. Suhar.
 “It could be from having love in your life, or simply having someone there who has a vested interest in you and is taking care of you.
 Either way, married people recover better from a heart-related procedure than those who are single.”

 It’s not just romantic love that can improve your heart health.
 Having close, loving relationships with your friends and family can have cardiovascular benefits.
 Researchers have investigated the role of having the support of loved ones after cardiac bypass surgery.
 Over time, patients who had good social support had a better recovery and survival rate.

 “Many surgeons counsel their patients about the importance of support after surgery,” adds Dr. Suhar.
 “This support includes not only spouses, but close friends and family.”